surveillance-without-borders/surveillance-without-borders/README.md

 # Cloak and Dagger (CnD)

 This project aggregates, organises and visualises information from leaked documents on surveillance.

 Its goal is to serve as a resource for researchers, political analysts, advocates, activists, digital security trainers and for the public at large.

-More info about this coming soon.
+More info coming soon.